Top 5 Conditions Dry Needling Can Help With

 2. Natural Pain Relief Treatment

-Dry needling is an effective natural pain relief treatment for pain associated with a variety of conditions, such as sport injuries and chronic headaches and migraines.
+Dry needling is an effective natural pain relief treatment for pain associated with a variety of conditions, including:

 Subsequently, the nerve becomes sensitive and painful.

-Your physical therapist can use dry needling to help correct your blood flow as well as flush out the area near the trigger point.
+Your physical therapist can use dry needling to help correct your blood flow and flush out the area near the trigger point.

-Some people experience pain relief after their first dry needling session; however, others will need multiple treatments to experience full benefits.
+Some people experience pain relief after their first dry needling session, whereas others will need multiple treatments to experience full benefits.

 common conditions dry needling it can help with | Capitol Physical Therapy | Washington DC Physical Therapists